 The so-called “haircut” imposes comes along the way that helps in worsening the problem in negative smiley way.
 Solution that is hastily designed to fall with large sums in offshore accounts can be avoided very well with MFS.
 Mobile Payments expected to explode beyond 3 trillion euros by 2020 , Mobile Money save 2 billion USD for few African countries , Mobile Money is not just cash in , cash out via agents any more or P2P money transfer Africa have given new and very different dimension and speed of like blink of eyes , getting Money from UK , US or any where in the world within seconds around 24X7 directly to your wallets , all bill payments , merchant payments , loans , insurance …. and never stopping or ending story.

-In order to improve profitability and gain relevance in the mobile payment space, banks should invest more in market research and gather the requirements of the markets they operate in. this is easily achieved by setting up a dedicated R and D division and allocating an adequate budget for this cause.
+In order to improve profitability and gain relevance in the mobile payment space, banks should invest more in market research and gather the requirements of the markets they run in. this is easily achieved by setting up a dedicated R and D division and allocating an adequate budget for this cause.
 Basing on the closed nature of core banking systems, banks can separate a mobile money system from the core banking system to achieve the flexibility required from a mobile payment system.
 The restrictive KYC requirements can also be applied in a tiered approach depending on the value at risk and the transactional volume of the account.
 A number of banks in Africa have embarked on agency banking to increase their footprint in the operating countries.
-Banks need to take a radical change from their current modus operandi in order to beat non-banks in the field of mobile payments.
+Banks need to take a radical change from their current modus operandi to beat non-banks in the field of mobile payments.

 Fintech’s also known as banks lunch-eaters.
-FinTech services are really new phenomenon that is fundamentally different from the previous 4000 years of banking.
+FinTech services are really new phenomenon that is fundamentally different from the earlier 4000 years of banking.
 The forces moving this revolution ahead are also known to almost every single bank which are consumer needs, speed, less complex KYC and customer demand “Give me what I want” and “Stop pushing what you have and repainted for me”.
 Identifying the services as hotspots is daily FinTech activity.
 Which areas of banking do Fintech covers as on date; most likely retail banking.

-Most interesting scenarios to observe is to see how do major global banks reacting to this (Like HSBC, Citi, Santander and others).
+Most interesting scenarios to see is to see how do major global banks reacting to this (Like HSBC, Citi, Santander and others).
 To see how these major institutions are reacting to FinTech.
 We need to learn about cooperative-competitive techniques and take a specific look at innovation labs and dedicated FinTech VC arms run by major banks.

 The Fintegration (financial services integration) and delivery of fin-services are changing and coming out as service and platform which can house new channels, products, partnerships and opportunities .
 Banking as a Platform (BaaP) and Banking as a Service(BaaS) are new alternatives.
 Strategies around BaaP and Baas require a different approach to architect business and services.
-Most of the innovations in financial services including Insurance are coming through leaders who are very new to the industry or come from out side the industry.
+Most of the innovations in financial services including Insurance are coming through leaders who are very new to the industry or come from outside the industry.
 Saas (Software as a Service), IaaS (Infrastructure as a Service) and PaaS (Platform as a Service) might give birth to industry specific services and platform in future such as Baas and BaaP (Banking as a Platform).

 The correlation between income and access to formal financial services is still very strong; however, this landscape is now changing with incumbents and mobile/internet innovators now integrating with the main-stream banking system & support through central banks relaxed regulatory frameworks i.e self regulation upto an extend by FinTech service providers really pushing hard to change the world; entrepreneurs are leading a pack of disrupters, most of them raised in the shadow of companies like PayPal, who wants to change business relationship to money forever.